 can be noticed during infancy.
 It is usually noticed during early childhood, which is between the ages of 2-6 years.
 The severity of symptoms varies.
 Children with autism may show a combination of behaviors.
 Autism is a lifelong condition.

 Each child is different.
-Symptoms fall into four broad categories: Poor or limited social relationshipsUnderdeveloped communication skillsRepetitive behaviors and unusual interests and activitiesSigns of altered and confused sensory input
+Symptoms fall into 4 broad categories: Poor or limited social relationshipsUnderdeveloped communication skillsRepetitive behaviors and unusual interests and activitiesSigns of altered and confused sensory input

 Children develop and change rapidly at this early stage.
 Symptoms often take the form of failure to progress.
 A child may also regress from previous achievements.
 Something wrong may be noticed at birth.
 However, it is more common to notice something wrong when your child is a toddler.
-He or she may not achieve normal social and developmental milestones.
+They may not achieve normal social and developmental milestones.